cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-snapshot-alpha-diversity-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-10 at 19.17.06.png" alt=""><figcaption><p>Boxplot of the Shannon alpha diversity index for samples at the specific time point '2'.
 The plot shows the species complexity for each group at this particular time point, offering insights into the potential impact of the probiotic intervention.</p></figcaption></figure>

-For a detailed inspection, we can further stratify the analysis using the variable `sex`.
+For a detailed inspection, we can further stratify the analysis based on sex by specifying "strata.var = "sex".

 ```r
 generate_alpha_boxplot_single(